Eri9898/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/WRH1aFA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 4.Click next to "assigned to" and the list of Agents should open up.
-Then click on the name of the agent you want to senmd the ticket to.
+Then click on the name of the agent you want to send the ticket to.
 </p>
 <br />
 5.Within the post reply tab you can respond to End User’s after updating their tickets.
 At the bottom you can select the ticket status.
 Then post the reply.